CodeYourFuture/js-exercises/week-9/Homework/mandatory/3-project/task.md

-# Project - Part 2
+# Project - Part 3

-This project should consolidate knowledge from JS2
+This project should consolidate knowledge from JS2 and push you to learn more about JavaScript

-This could include

-- DOM Manipulation
-- Working with an API
-- Get & Post Requests

 ## Project Details